Lyrrad/multidrive/README.md

 Basic utilities to upload and download from various cloud storage services.

-Support for Google Drive and Microsoft OneDrive upload and download operations is implemented.
+Support for Amazon Cloud Drive, Google Drive and Microsoft OneDrive upload and download operations are implemented.

-Basic upload support for Cloud Drive is implemented.

 This is in alpha and there may be serious bugs.
 This has only been tested on Ubuntu, though it should work on Mac OS X.  This has not yet been tested in Windows, and may not in that OS yet.